netdata/netdata/collectors/python.d.plugin/changefinder/README.md

 Two charts are available:

+### ChangeFinder Scores (`changefinder.scores`)

-- **ChangeFinder Scores** (`changefinder.scores`): This chart shows the percentile of the score that is output from the ChangeFinder library (it is turned off by default but available with `show_scores: true`).
+This chart shows the percentile of the score that is output from the ChangeFinder library (it is turned off by default but available with `show_scores: true`).

 A high observed score is more likley to be a valid changepoint worth exploring, even more so when multiple charts or dimensions have high changepoint scores at the same time or very close together.

+### ChangeFinder Flags (`changefinder.flags`)

-- **ChangeFinder Flags** (`changefinder.flags`): This chart shows `1` or `0` if the latest score has a percentile value that exceeds the `cf_threshold` threshold.
+This chart shows `1` or `0` if the latest score has a percentile value that exceeds the `cf_threshold` threshold.
 By default, any scores that are in the 99th or above percentile will raise a flag on this chart.

 The raw changefinder score itself can be a little noisey and so limiting ourselves to just periods where it surpasses the 99th percentile can help manage the "[signal to noise ratio](https://en.wikipedia.org/wiki/Signal-to-noise_ratio)" better.

-The `cf_threshold` paramater might be one you want to play around with to tune things a little more specifically for the workloads on your node and the specific charts you want to monitor.
-For example, maybe the 95th percentile might work better for you than the 99th percentile (likley at the cost of a little more noise on the chart over time).
+The `cf_threshold` paramater might be one you want to play around with to tune things specifically for the workloads on your node and the specific charts you want to monitor.
+For example, maybe the 95th percentile might work better for you than the 99th percentile.

 Below is an example of the chart produced by this collector.
 The first 3/4 of the period looks normal in that we see a few individual changes being picked up somewhat randomly over time.
 But then at around 14:59 towards the end of the chart we see two periods with 'spikes' of multiple changes for a small period of time.
 This is the sort of pattern that might be a sign something on the system that has changed sufficiently enough to merit some investigation.